-Your resume is a rundown of your professional achievements and helps a hiring manager or recruiter understand why you’re the best candidate for the job.
-And while your resume summarizes where you went to school, where you worked, and what you did, writing your resume is a whole lot more than listing off what you studied and what your job duties were.
+Your resume is a synopsis of your professional achievements and helps a hiring manager or recruiter understand why you’re the best candidate for the job.
+And while your resume summarizes where you went to school, where you worked, and what you did, writing your resume is so much more than listing your job duties and what you studied.

-Learning how to write a resume for a job means mastering the art of translating what you can do into what that means for the company.
-But it also includes little things like proofreading and including correct contact information.
-It’s a lot of ground to cover, but this guide will get you on your way:
+Learning how to write a resume for a job means mastering the art of explaining what your skills and abilities are and how you’ll use them to help the company achieve its goals.
+Writing a resume also includes things like proofreading and tailoring your resume to the job posting.
+It’s a lot to cover, but this guide will get you on your way.

 Choose Your Resume Type